 Katia has spent the last 20 years facilitating educational, international development, and leadership programs in more than 30 countries and with several First Nations around the world.
-Her primary work is as the Co-Director for Ecology of Leadership programs at the Regenerative Design Institute.
-She is also a founding member of the Heartstorm Collective, leads customized gratitude retreats, and is an Adjunct Professor of International Education Management at the Monterey Institute of International Studies.
+Her primary work is as the Co-Director for the Ecology of Leadership programs at the Regenerative Design Institute.
+She also works privately with individuals and couples, offers women’s and gratitude retreats, and is available for other custom facilitation opportunities.
 Katia’s primary areas of expertise include transformative learning, group facilitation, Indigenous wisdom practices, experiential education, leadership development, and global change.

-Katia is available for private consulting in these areas, as well as for facilitation, speaking, editing and writing opportunities.
+Katia is available for private consulting and coaching in these areas, as well as for facilitation, speaking, editing and writing opportunities.

 Katia’s service path next led her to Calgary, Alberta, where she worked for Ghost River Rediscovery, a Canadian Aboriginal organization founded on principles of cultural rediscovery and reconnection to oneself, to the land, and to all people.
 As Coordinator for their International Youth Leadership Program, she helped grow the organization from one annual exchange project to six full scale international education and development projects around the world, including in Dominica, Guyana, Bolivia, and New Zealand, as well as in Canadian Aboriginal communities across western Canada.
 During this time she also participated in and became an alumni facilitator for Leadership Calgary, a local leadership development program.

-Katia holds additional certifications in Cultivating Women’s Leadership, Emotional Healing and Community Renewal (a year-long counselling training program), Leadership and Outdoor Education, Awakening the Divine Feminine, and participates in ceremonial practice and training with diverse Indigenous teachers.
+Katia holds additional certifications in many areas, including Cultivating Women’s Leadership, Emotional Healing and Community Renewal (a year-long counselling training program), Leadership and Outdoor Education, Awakening the Divine Feminine, and participates in ceremonial practice and training with diverse Indigenous teachers.

-Katia also loves singing, practicing yoga, nature connection, building intentional communities, and spending time with her two little boys Mateo and Jalen, ages 6 and 9.
+Katia also loves singing, practicing yoga, nature connection, building intentional communities, and spending time with her two little boys Mateo and Jalen, ages 9 and 12 and her husband Christopher Kuntzsch.
 In addition to supporting others in their transformation and leadership development, her path is dedicated to cultivating her own authentic heart-centered leadership.